esimonetti/SugarSAMLOpiLDAP/README.md

 <br />One important aspect to remember is that the Sugar's SSO SAML implementation looks up a user leveraging the email address, while LDAP does it with the username.

+<strong>This is NOT a SugarCRM officially supported setup, use at your own risk.</strong>

 ## Requirements
 * Tested on Sugar 7.9.0.0
 * Tested with Okta SSO SAML